davidlarsson33/Web-shop-under-attack/README.md

 1. Go to the attackers page: http://localhost:5000/clickjacker
 2. Click on the "Get an free iphone!"-button
-3. Open devloper tools and go to the network tab.
+3. Open developer tools and go to the network tab.
 It shows that a request has been made to another website due to the fact that the user has clicked a button on the website in the hidden iframe - which is an unknown act performed by the user.

 ### Comments
 Once the user clicks on the button on this website her clicks will get hijacked.
 The victim thinks that she is going to win an iphone but in reality she performs some actions on another website (http://localhost/) embedded in an hidden iframe.
 In this case the user just navigates on the hidden website - which is harmless but it demonstrates the potential of the attack.